bigmars91/block/README.md

-This is uBlock offical code.
+This is uBlock official code.
 Just for myself to test adblock on mobile.